ZealYa/ComputationOffloadingRL/README.md

 Matlab project for fairspace

+## Requirement

+MATLAB

+Reinforcement Learning toolbox

+Simevents

-## This project was written and tested in Matlab2019a however, it should run in the later versions as well.
+### This project was written and tested in Matlab2019a however, it should run in the later versions as well.

-Requires: Reinforcement Learning toolbox

 ## Usage: